 - Guide: ShopBot Desktop Max – if you’re new to CNC routing, this is the place to start.
 This guide outlines the entire process of creating a file to cutting it, including important safety rules for the ShopBot.

 - VCarve Pro Tutorials – video tutorials for using VCarve Pro, the software you’ll need to prepare your file for the ShopBot.

 - Tutorials from ShopBot – videos and instructions for the ShopBot Desktop Max

-- Information about copies of Adobe Illustrator at a reduced rate for for Elon students and free for faculty and staff.
+- Adobe Illustrator is now available to Elon students and staff.
+Read more about downloading Adobe Creative Cloud.
 Illustrator files can easily be imported into VCarve Pro.

 - Learn how to use Adobe Illustrator with Lynda.com tutorials.
 Free access for Elon users.

 - Download the free software for the OtherMill Pro: Bantam Tools Software.

 - Checksheet: ShopBot Desktop Max – Outlines steps to complete before starting an engrave or cut.